LevelHome/simplicity_sdk/app/bluetooth/example/bt_soc_throughput/readme.md

 This throughput measurement setup has three use cases:

-1. EFR32 (SoC) <-> Mobile phone + EFR Connect
+1. EFR32 (SoC) <-> Mobile phone + Simplicity Connect
 2. EFR32 (SoC) <-> EFR32 (SoC)
 3. EFR32 (SoC) <-> EFR32 (NCP) + Host (typically PC)

 The two last use cases require two Silicon Labs kits, such as [SLWSTK6021A](https://www.silabs.com/development-tools/wireless/efr32xg22-wireless-starter-kit), [SLTB010A](https://www.silabs.com/development-tools/thunderboard/thunderboard-bg22-kit) or [BGM220-EK4314A](https://www.silabs.com/development-tools/wireless/bluetooth/bgm220-explorer-kit).

-To test throughput against a smartphone, install EFR Connect for [Android](https://play.google.com/store/apps/details?id=com.siliconlabs.bledemo&hl=en&gl=US) or [iOS](https://apps.apple.com/us/app/efr-connect/id1030932759).
-Source code for the mobile app is available on [Github](https://github.com/SiliconLabs?q=efrconnect&type=&language=&sort=).
+To test throughput against a smartphone, install Simplicity Connect for [Android](https://play.google.com/store/apps/details?id=com.siliconlabs.bledemo&hl=en&gl=US) or [iOS](https://apps.apple.com/us/app/simplicity-connect/id1030932759).
+Source code for the mobile app is available on Github for [Android](https://github.com/SiliconLabs/SimplicityConnect-android) and [iOS](https://github.com/SiliconLabs/SimplicityConnect-ios).

-### EFR32 (SoC) <-> Mobile phone + EFR Connect
+### EFR32 (SoC) <-> Mobile phone + Simplicity Connect

 For this use case only one kit is required.
 After flashing the example the firmware will boot as a peripheral by default, and the mobile phone acts as a central device.

-Open EFR Connect, go to the demo view and select the Throughput demo.
+Open Simplicity Connect, go to the demo view and select the Throughput demo.
 A pop-up shows all the devices that are running the **Bluetooth - SoC Throughput** firmware.
 Tap on the device to go into the Throughput demo view.

 ![Demo view](image/readme_img1.jpg) ![Pop up](image/readme_img2.jpg)